Ivo-Balbaert/The_Way_to_Jai/book/03A_Compiling_and_running_your_first_program.md

 (Jai calls **procedures** what most other languages call **functions**.)
 Not only is the main procedure a starting point, it also envelops the complete program execution from start to end.
 :: means that `main` is in fact a constant, we'll see what that means later (see § 5.2.2).
 () is the parameter list, which is empty for main.
-We also don't see a -> after ) This means main has no return value, unlike C.
+We also don't see a -> after the ).
+This means main has no return value, unlike C.
 Then come the curly braces { } which contain the code to execute line by line.

 > An error you might get into in the beginning is writing main () :: {}.
 You get an Error: ...
 This does not make sense! ;-)